We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 To give you a better idea of how mandatory SUV insurance in Ontario can protect you, we describe each type of coverage below:

-Third party liability car insurance is a type of coverage designed to cover at-fault accidents.
+Third-party liability car insurance is a type of coverage designed to cover at-fault accidents.
 If a policyholder is found to be liable for an accident, they can file a liability insurance claim to cover the costs of the accident.
 Types of costs that liability insurance may pay for include legal fees, medical fees, and property damage repair costs.

 Accident benefits coverage is designed to pay for the cost of medical attention if someone is injured in a collision.
 For example, if you, a passenger, or a pedestrian suffers bodily harm in a car accident, you can file an accident benefits claim to receive compensation for medical fees, such as to cover the cost of physical therapy, rehabilitation, or prescription medication.
-Accident benefits may also cover lost income due to an injury or funeral fees in the event that the crash results in a fatality.
+Accident benefits may also cover lost income due to an injury or funeral fees if the crash results in a fatality.

 The mandatory coverages listed above aren’t the only types of insurance available to SUV drivers.
 If you want extra protection on the road, which is recommended due to the financial security it offers, consider adding any one of the following coverages to your SUV insurance policy: